| | Laser

 complete with mist and laser effects - continues the theme with even

+greater efficacy.
 ONE OCEAN was produced by the Lightspeed Design Group of Bellevue, Wash.,

 and clearly conveys the message that the world's oceans are under constant